Introduction to Multiplication: Parent Observations and Actions (Part 1)

 The stories stuck.
 Just last week I was cooking pancakes with Isabelle (our Saturday ritual).
 Looking down at the frying pan she commented, “That’s multiplication, Dad.
 That’s one group of three.”

-Alexander knows more multiplication facts than Isabelle and would likely outperform her in a traditional standardized test, yet it is Isabelle who has demonstrated understanding due to the methods used in her classroom for teaching the concept of multiplication.
+Alexander knows more multiplication facts than Isabelle and would likely outperform her in a traditional standardized test, yet it is Isabelle who has demonstrated understanding due to the introduction methods used in her classroom for teaching the concept of multiplication.
 Isabelle knows what multiplication is and is able to apply this understanding in everyday situations.
-I attribute this understanding to the pictures and stories used to develop the concept of multiplication.
+I attribute this understanding to the pictures and stories used to develop the concept of multiplication basics.
 If we use what we have learned from earlier blog articles by Brian DeMoss and Dr. Calvin Irons, Alexander jumped straight to the symbolic, whereas Isabelle progressed carefully through the preceding language stages.
 Given their respective foundations, Alexander and Isabelle will each face their own challenges over the coming years.
 Isabelle must practice the facts to develop fluency of recall, whereas Alexander must conceptualize what multiplication actually means.
 In my next blog article I will describe how I will approach these two separate challenges.

 About the Author